xmusphlkg/CNIDS/Report/information/Acute hemorrhagic conjunctivitis.md

-Acute hemorrhagic conjunctivitis (AHC) is an infectious eye disease characterized by painful swelling of the eyelids, watery discharge from the eyes, and subconjunctival hemorrhages, which give the condition its name.
-It is highly contagious and can cause outbreaks, especially in tropical and subtropical climates.
-Here, I'll provide an overview of the epidemiology of AHC based on data available up to my last update in April 2023.
+Acute hemorrhagic conjunctivitis (AHC) is an infection of the conjunctiva that leads to sudden onset of pain, redness, swelling, teariness, and sometimes bleeding of the conjunctiva.
+The condition is highly contagious and can cause large outbreaks that affect a significant number of people in affected communities.

-**Global Prevalence and Historical Context:**
-Acute hemorrhagic conjunctivitis was first identified in Ghana in 1969, and by the 1970s, it had spread to other countries in Africa, Southeast Asia, Latin America, and the Pacific Islands.
-Global prevalence is difficult to estimate due to variations in outbreak intensity, affected regions, and surveillance quality.
-Outbreaks can occur sporadically, and a high incidence is often reported in communities where the virus is introduced.

-**Etiology:**
+**Historical Context and Discovery of AHC:**
-AHC is caused primarily by two types of enteroviruses: Enterovirus 70 (EV-70) and Coxsackievirus A24 variant (CA24v).
-Both viruses are members of the Picornaviridae family.
+Acute hemorrhagic conjunctivitis was first described in Ghana in 1969 and then spread rapidly to other countries in Africa.
+In 1971, outbreaks occurred in Indonesia and subsequently spread worldwide.
+AHC is often caused by one of two viruses: Enterovirus 70 (EV70) and Coxsackievirus A24 variant (CA24v).
+Both of these viruses are part of the picornavirus family, which also includes polioviruses and other enteroviruses that cause a range of diseases from mild respiratory illness to paralytic disease.

+**Global Prevalence:**
+The prevalence of AHC globally can vary significantly from year to year and from region to region depending on outbreaks.
+Since its discovery, AHC has been reported in Africa, Asia, Europe, and the Americas.
+Large-scale outbreaks tend to occur in a cyclical pattern with several years between major peaks, often affecting tens of thousands of people.
+Incidence rates during outbreaks can be very high, but in non-epidemic periods, the cases occur sporadically and are less common.

 **Transmission Routes:**
-Direct contact with conjunctival secretions, touch (including hand-to-eye contact), and fomites (objects or materials likely to carry infection) are the most common transmission routes for AHC.
-The virus has the potential to spread rapidly in crowded settings, and large-scale outbreaks have been observed in the past.
+AHC is primarily spread through direct contact with the tears, eye discharge, or respiratory secretions of infected individuals.
+It can also spread via fomites, such as contaminated hands, surfaces, towels, or other personal items that come into contact with the eyes.
+Additionally, because EV70 and CA24v can be found in feces, there is potential for fecal-oral transmission, but this is less common for AHC.
+Since the virus can survive on surfaces for some time, indirect contact is an important factor in its spread.

 **Affected Populations:**
-Individuals of all ages can be affected by AHC, but the disease incidence can be higher among children and young adults due to their close-contact activities and less developed hygiene practices.
-Health care settings and schools are common sites of outbreaks owing to the density of susceptible individuals and potential for close contact.
+Anyone can be affected by AHC; however, people living in densely populated areas such as urban environments, schools, and military encampments are more at risk due to the ease of person-to-person transmission in these settings.
+Outbreaks often occur in conditions where personal hygiene is compromised and in populations with limited access to clean water and sanitation, which facilitates the spread.

-**Key Statistics and Impact:**
+**Key Statistics:**
-Statistics on AHC can vary widely between regions and outbreaks, but during epidemic periods, attack rates can be high, with a significant proportion of a susceptible population developing symptoms.
-Despite its alarming symptoms, AHC typically has a benign course, resolving within one to two weeks without long-term visual sequelae.
-However, the discomfort and temporary visual impairment can have socio-economic consequences, such as missed work or school days.
+Statistics can vary widely depending on the outbreak and time period.
+During major outbreaks, attack rates can be extremely high, sometimes affecting 20-30% of individuals in a particular community.

 **Major Risk Factors:**
-The major risk factors associated with AHC transmission include:

-- Close personal contact with an infected individual
+- Living in or traveling to areas with ongoing AHC outbreaks.
-- Poor hand hygiene practices
+- Poor hand hygiene practices.
-- Overcrowded living conditions
-- Visiting or working in healthcare settings without proper infection control practices
-- Sharing personal items such as towels, washcloths, or eye makeup that may be contaminated
+- Sharing personal items such as towels, cosmetics, or eye drops.
+- Close contact with infected individuals, such as caring for someone with the disease.
+- Overcrowded living conditions.

 **Impact on Different Regions and Populations:**
-The impact of AHC varies by geographic location, with subtropical and tropical areas experiencing more frequent outbreaks.
-Socio-economic factors often influence the spread, where populations with limited access to clean water and healthcare are at a higher risk of sustained transmission.

-In terms of demographics, children and young adults may be disproportionately affected in outbreaks due to the reasons mentioned above.
-However, no age group is immune, and adults including the elderly can contract AHC during epidemics.

-**Preventive Measures:**
-Prevention strategies focus on hygiene education, such as handwashing and avoiding touching the eyes.
-During outbreaks, public health measures may include isolating affected individuals, discouraging the sharing of personal items, and sometimes closing schools or other institutions to control the spread of the virus.

-In summary, acute hemorrhagic conjunctivitis is an epidemic eye disease that can spread rapidly under certain conditions.
-Despite its usually self-limiting nature, the discomfort and potential for widespread transmission make it a significant public health concern, especially in certain geographical regions.
-Combatting AHC effectively calls for a multifaceted approach involving public health education, improved hygiene practices, and vigilant surveillance during outbreaks.
+The impact of AHC can be quite significant in regions experiencing outbreaks, overwhelming healthcare resources and leading to increased healthcare costs.
+School and work absenteeism can impact education and the economy.
+It can cause particular distress in areas with limited access to medical care.

+**Variations in Prevalence Rates and Affected Demographics:**
+In general, children and young adults are among the most commonly affected groups, in part because of their close contact in schools and play environments.
+The severity of disease may vary; in general, children tend to recover quickly, but complications can occur in a small number of cases.
+The epidemiology can change rapidly during outbreaks, with a diffuse spread within the community affecting people of all ages.

+In conclusion, AHC is a highly contagious disease that can spread rapidly within communities leading to significant outbreaks.
+Globally, its presence is episodic but can have severe impacts on affected individuals and healthcare systems during outbreaks.
+Awareness, proper hygiene practices, and prompt medical responses are essential for managing and controlling AHC outbreaks to minimize their impact on public health.